Healthy Aging on the Journey of Life

 I enjoy seeing an elderly couple holding hands or showing affection for each other.
 He takes her arm protectively as they walk up steps.
 She reaches out and straightens the edge of his collar.
 For them it's still very much, "You and me against the world, babe."
 Young people wrongly think they cornered the market on love and romance.
 How, then, do they account for those happy unions that last decades with the love of the couple for each other--even in very old age--quite obvious to onlookers?

 Research indicates that a happy marriage is actually good for one's health.
-A strong marriage (and the key word is "strong") promotes a healthy immune system and seems to make men (on average) live longer.
-Perhaps it's because happily married people do look out for each other.
-They even take better care of themselves for their partner's sake.
+A strong union (and the key word is "strong") promotes a healthy immune system.
+Perhaps it's because happy couples do look out for each other.
+As individuals, they tend to take better care of themselves for their partner's sake.
 This seems to hold true for other committed long-term relationships as well.